MicrosoftDocs/azure-media-services/media-services/latest/architecture-azure-ad-content-protection.md

 ---
 title: End-to-end content protection using Azure AD
-description: This article teaches you how to protect your content with Azure Media Services and Azure Active Directory
+description: This article teaches you how to protect your content with Azure Media Services and Azure Active Directory.
-services: media-services
-documentationcenter: ''
 author: willzhan
-manager: femila

 ms.service: media-services
-ms.workload: media
-ms.tgt_pltfrm: na
 ms.topic: tutorial
 ms.date: 08/31/2020
 ms.author: inhenkel